systemli/systemli-website/content/english/posts/2020-03-15-solidarity-as-infrastructure.md

 translation_key: 4bb7384dfdee3255d5e36ac99fa2b773
 ---

 *Disclaimer: The article will be updated if necessary.
-Last updated: March 25, 2020*
+Last updated: April 21, 2020*

 In the current situation, we are receiving requests from many contexts on how they can digitally support and continue their political work.
 We are asked, for example, how a plenary or alliance meeting can be digitally implemented if people don't want to/can't meet in one room.